-Lecture-16 Weldability of Medium Carbon Steel and High Carbon Steel
+Lecture 51: Weldability of Medium Carbon Steel and High Carbon Steel

-Hello I welcome you all in this presentation related with the subject weldability of metals and we are talked about the weldability of low carbon steel.
-And also some of the aspects related with the weldability of the mild steel, some of the points associated with the weldability of the mild steel I will be taking a first.
-Thereafter we will go for the weldability of medium carbon steel and high carbon steel.

-So, as for as the weldability of the mild steel is concerned we have seen that normally the weldability is good.
-But if the restraint conditions are high the carbon content is 0.3, manganese content is 1.4 and the thickness is more than 25 mm.
-Then we need lot of precautions related with the low hydrogen welding procedure preheat as well as post heat treatment.
-And also like if the high heat input is used then it leads to the reduced toughness of the weld metal.
-And the reduced toughness of the heat affected zone also due to the coarse grain structure.
+Hello I welcome you all in this presentation and we have talked about the weldability of low carbon steel and also some of the aspects related with the weldability of the mild steel.
+Some of the points associated with the weldability of the mild steel I will be taking up first and thereafter we will go for the weldability of medium carbon steel and high carbon steel.
+So as far as the weldability of the mild steel is concerned we have seen that Normally the weldability is good but if the restraint conditions are high the carbon content is 0.3, manganese content is 1.4 and the thickness is more than 25 mm then we need lot of precautions related with the low hydrogen welding procedure preheat as well as post heat treatment.
+And also like if the high heat input is used then it leads to the reduced toughness of the weld metal and the reduced toughness of the heat affected zone also due to the coarse grained structure.

-So, as for as the preheat is concerned in case of the preheating in mild steel is concerned.
-Normally no preheat is used under the ambient condition, ambient means the temperature condition is more than 10 degree centigrade then normally no preheat is needed for thickness is up to the 25 mm.
-But if the temperature condition is less than 10 centigrade then preheating is done up to 40 degree centigrade.
+So, as far as the preheat is concerned in case of the preheating in mild steel is concerned normally no preheat is used. under the ambient condition.
+Ambient means when the temperature condition is more than 10 degree centigrade then normally no preheat is needed for thickness is up to the 25 mm.
+But if the temperature condition is less than 10 degree centigrade then preheating is done up to 40 degree centigrade.